rupp7/Health/README.md

 ## Notes and tips

-- The API uses an in-memory store (ConcurrentDictionary) for demo purposes.
-Data will be lost when the host stops.
+- **Data persistence**: The API uses a file-based persistence layer (`PatientFilebase.cs`) that stores each patient as a JSON file in `%TEMP%\Health\Patients`.
+Data persists across API restarts — when you stop and restart the API, previously saved patients will still be available.
+This allows users to turn the application off and on without losing their data.
+- **Storage location**: Patient data is stored in JSON format at: `C:\Users\{username}\AppData\Local\Temp\Health\Patients\`.
+Each patient is saved with their GUID as the filename (e.g., `9526acca-2545-4dc6-af05-e0adc0860fab.json`).
 - The MAUI app is wired to the API in `HealthMaui/MauiProgram.cs` by registering an `ApiPatientRepository`.
 To revert to the original in-memory behavior, change the `IPatientRepository` registration in `MauiProgram.cs` back to `InMemoryPatientRepository`.
 - The project intentionally avoids authentication/authorization and HTTPS for assignment simplicity.